E1Bos/VALocker/readme.md

 Discord: @e1bos

 Feel free to reach out with any inquiries or suggestions you may have.
-We appreciate your interest in VaLocker!
+I appreciate your interest in VaLocker!